eman602/SFIA-2/README.md

 #### Must have Have
  * You are required to create a micro-service orientated architecture for your application, this application must be composed of at least 4 services that work together.

-* Service 1 The core service – this will render the Jinja2 templates you need to interact with your application, it will also be responsible for communicating with the other 3 services, and finally for persisting some data in an SQL database.
+* Service 1 The core service – this will render the Jinja2 templates you need to interact with my application, it will also be responsible for communicating with the other 3 services, and finally for persisting some data in an SQL database.

 * Service 2 + 3
-These will both generate a random “Object”, this object can be whatever you like as we encourage creativity in this project.
+These will both generate a random “Object”, this object can be whatever l like as we encourage creativity in this project.

 * Service #4 This service will also create an “Object” however this “Object” must be based upon the results of service #2 + #3 using some pre-defined rules.
 Please see below for an example of how this logic can look.

 * Kanban Board: Asana or an equivalent Kanban Board

-* You will also need to demonstrate the working CI Pipeline that you have been able to build by rolling out updates to the system, without interrupting the user experience.
+* I will also need to demonstrate the working CI Pipeline that you have been able to build by rolling out updates to the system, without interrupting the user experience.

 #### Should Have
 * Web hooks should be used